MedAziz218/MotionCanvas-LineFollowerAnimation/README.md

 # MotionCanvas-LineFollowerAnimation

-Welcome to **MotionCanvas-LineFollowerAnimation**, a project designed to create animations for the RoboCup 6.0 ENSI's Line Follower Challenge using the MotionCanvas library.
+**MotionCanvas-LineFollowerAnimation**, is a project used to create animation for the RoboCup 6.0 ENSI's Line Follower Challenge using the MotionCanvas library.

 ## What is MotionCanvas?